mitre-public/boogie/boogie-arinc/README.md

 These specifications define an ordered sequence of (named) fields within a high level ARINC record along with a matcher which is used to decide whether the given specification should be applied to a given raw text input string (substring of the overall raw text record).

-Parsers a la [ArincFileParser](https://github.com/mitre-tdp/boogie/blob/main/boogie-arinc/src/main/java/org/mitre/tdp/boogie/arinc/ArincFileParser.java) are configured with a collection of record specifications (which don't need to cover all possible record types within a file).
+[ArincRecordParser](https://github.com/mitre-tdp/boogie/blob/main/boogie-arinc/src/main/java/org/mitre/tdp/boogie/arinc/ArincRecordParser.java) implementations are configured with a collection of record specifications (which don't need to cover all possible record types within a file).
 These specs are used to convert the raw record strings to semi-structured [ArincRecord](https://github.com/mitre-tdp/boogie/blob/main/boogie-arinc/src/main/java/org/mitre/tdp/boogie/arinc/ArincRecord.java) objects.
 This approach tends to work well as people often don't care about every record type (see TDP) and only having to implement parsing for a subset of records of interest is convenient.